Academic Catalog 2025-2026

 Department of Theatre and Dance

 The Bachelor of Arts in Theatre Arts prepare students in the areas of Performance, Theatrical Design and Technology, and Literature/History.
-Our program is multi-cultural and multi-ethnic by nature and offers a wide range of theatre techniques to explore.
-The Theatre Performance Minor focuses on acting and directing, while the Theatre Education Minor doubles as both a general program and preparation for future teachers.
 The B.A. in Theatre Arts offers courses in the field of acting and directing, design and technical theatre, theatre history, dramatic literature, multicultural children's theatre, speech, and drama for the classroom.
 Students and faculty often collaborate with other departments including Art, Dance, Music, Digital Media, English and Humanities.

 Features

 Theatre Arts Majors and Minors participate in the department's ambitious production program through acting; scenic, lighting, and costume design; set construction; stage management; and theatre production.
 Students receive academic credit for their participation.
 Freshperson and sophomore Theatre Arts majors have the opportunity to secure roles in Theatre productions.
-The department presents four shows each year, in the University Theatre or Edison Studio Theatre that range in styles from Contemporary, Multicultural, Shakespeare to Musical Theatre.
-Students have the opportunity to participate each year at KCACTF (Kennedy Center American College Theatre Festival), USITT (United States Institute for Theatre Technology, Forensics Competitions, and other performance venues throughout the year.
+The department presents four Theatre shows each year, in the University Theatre or Edison Studio Theatre that range in styles from Contemporary, Multicultural, Shakespeare to Musical Theatre.
+Students have the opportunity to participate each year at KCACTF (Kennedy Center American College Theatre Festival), USITT (United States Institute for Theatre Technology, Speech and Debate Competitions, and other performance venues throughout the year.

 The Department of Theatre and Dance maintains active membership in KCACTF (Kennedy Center American College Theatre Festival), USITT (United States Institute for Theatre Technology, and ACDA (American College Dance Association.
 The Theatre Arts Program is accredited by the National Association of Schools of Theatre (NAST).
 NAST is located at